sashaDoubov/Lisp-Interpreter/README.md

 **How to use it:**

-1. Place your lisp contents into the input.txt file
+1. Use a command line with Python 2.7 installed
-2. Run it with Python 2.7
+2. Pass in your input file as a command line argument (ex. python interpreter.py *input.txt*)

 (Note: Multi-line statements must be spaced in/indented)